The big picture: similarities and differences

 Repeating a second time at a more advanced level, you may find that you move more quickly.

-In an intensive remediation, spending several hours per day, older students may complete Essentials in two to four months.
+In an intensive remediation, spending several hours per day, older students may complete Essentials once through in two to four months.

 Each of the 30 lessons is divided into five Parts, each of which is designed to take 45-60 minutes.
 Each part can be completd in a day, but depending on the student and your schedule a slower or faster pace may be more effective.
 See Scheduling Tips for Essentials for more info.